On the Minimum/Stopping Distance of Array Low-Density Parity-Check Codes: Deriving Upper Bounds on

 \section{Deriving Upper Bounds on $d(q,m)$}

 In this section, we describe an heuristic which can be used to derive upper bounds on the minimum/stopping distance of array LDPC codes.
-For simplicity, we will only consider the codeword case (the stopping set case is similar).
+For simplicity, we will only consider the codeword case (the stopping set case is similar and is explicitly considered in Section~\ref{sec:stopping} below).
 The heuristic is a three-step procedure: \begin{enumerate} \item In the first step, pairs of codewords $\mathbf{c}_1 \in \mathcal{C}(q_1,m)$ and $\mathbf{c}_2 \in \mathcal{C}(q_2,m)$, $q_1 < q_2$ and $m$ fixed, where $\mathbf{c}_1$ and $\mathbf{c}_2$ have the same \emph{graphical cycle structure} (a concept to be defined later), are identified. \item The second step is to infer a \emph{candidate} template support matrix (which may or may not exist) such that the instances for $q=q_1$ and $q=q_2$ are the support matrices (possibly column-permuted) of the two codewords $\mathbf{c}_1$ and $\mathbf{c}_2$, respectively.
-We emphasize here that the inferred matrix is only a \emph{candidate} template support matrix, since a formal proof is needed to show that all instances for $q \geq q_0$, for some $q_0$, are in fact valid (possibly column-permuted) support matrices. \item The third step is a formal proof that the instances of the candidate template support matrix are indeed valid (possibly column-permuted) support matrices of codewords for all possible values of $q$ larger than or equal to $q_0$. \end{enumerate} Note that all instances of a template support matrix may not have their columns in the order implied by the parity-check matrix in (\ref{eq:pcmatrix}).
+We emphasize here that the inferred matrix is only a \emph{candidate} template support matrix, since a formal proof is needed to show that all instances for $q \geq q_0$, for some $q_0$, are in fact valid (possibly column-permuted) support matrices. \item The third step is a formal proof that the instances of the candidate template support matrix are indeed valid (possibly column-permuted) support matrices of codewords for all possible values of $q$ larger than or equal to $q_0$. \end{enumerate}

+One way to find an upper bound on the minimum/stopping distance for a fixed value of $m$ which is also independent of $q$ (if such a bound exists), is to identify a common \emph{structure} of codewords/stopping sets for different values of $q$.
+This justifies the first step of the heuristic above which looks for a common underlying structure to the pairs of codewords $\mathbf{c}_1 \in \mathcal{C}(q_1,m)$ and $\mathbf{c}_2 \in \mathcal{C}(q_2,m)$.
+Then, in the second step, such a common structure in the form of a template support matrix (valid at least for $q=q_1$ and $q=q_2$) is determined.
+In the final third step, we try to prove that the candidate template support matrix of the previous step is indeed a valid template support matrix for all $q$ larger than or equal to some threshold value $q_0$.

+Finally, we note that all instances of a template support matrix may not have their columns in the order implied by the parity-check matrix in (\ref{eq:pcmatrix}).
 This is obviously not important, since the order of the columns in a support matrix is not relevant (independent of the order, it will represent the same codeword/stopping set).